Britain's 3i says no plans to raise new fund soon

 3i said its net asset value per share, a key measure for valuing its portfolio, had increased to 322p from 311p six months earlier, but analysts said this was below estimates.

-Shares in 3i, which have almost doubled since Borrows took over and which hit a three-month high of 384.6p earlier this month, were down 3.5 percent at 358p by 9:23 a.m.
-Over the past 12 months the stock has gained 70 percent against a 16 percent rise in the FTSE 100 index .FTSE.
+Shares in 3i, which have almost doubled since Borrows took over and which hit a three-month high of 384.6p earlier this month, were down 3.5 percent at 358p by 0823 GMT.
+Over the past 12 months the stock has gained 70 percent against a 16 percent rise in the FTSE 100 index.

-Activist investor Edward Bramson's Sherborne Investors (SIGB.L), which built a 5 percent stake in 3i earlier in the year, on Wednesday said it no longer had any exposure to the company after seeing better opportunities elsewhere.
+Activist investor Edward Bramson's Sherborne Investors, which built a 5 percent stake in 3i earlier in the year, on Wednesday said it no longer had any exposure to the company after seeing better opportunities elsewhere.

 Bank of America Merrill Lynch analyst Philip Middleton said this was good news for 3i.
 "To our knowledge Sherborne had no input into 3i's strategy but represented a potential stock overhang," he said.